 The purpose of a literature review is to review concepts related to the topic.
 Literature reviewed should be appropriately current and relevant.

 Organize your paper according to themes.
 It may be helpful to make each theme a subheading in your paper.
 Your subheadings should be broad enough so that you can bring multiple articles into the discussion.

 All works cited must be both in the text of the literature review and the bibliography.

 Avoid passive voice (ex: It was found that...); Use active voice ("Smith (2013) reported that...")

-Report what the literature says, not what you think
+Report what the literature says, and analyze how those ideas connect.

 Approaches to Writing a Literature Review

 As you write your review, consider these ways of expressing your ideas: